ewoks-kit/ewoksorange/doc/note_on_designs.rst

             pass

-Each input_names, optional_input_names and output_names will be converted to orange InputSignal, OutputSignal by the :class:`OWEwoksWidget` constructor.
+Each input_names, optional_input_names and output_names will be converted to orange InputSignal, OutputSignal by the :class:`OWEwoksWidgetNoThread` constructor.

 .. warning:: the Input and Output values must be defined in SumTask